-On July 26, 2022, Netlist filed a patent infringement lawsuit against Google Cloud EMEA Limited, Google Germany GmbH, Redtec Computing GmbH, and Google, Inc., seeking damages based on those defendants' infringement of European Patents EP 2,454,735 ("EP735") and EP 3,404,660 ("EP660"), which both generally relate to LRDIMM technologies.
-As of the reporting date, the Dusseldorf Court has not set an oral hearing date.
+On July 26, 2022, Netlist filed patent infringement claims against Google Cloud EMEA Limited, Google Germany GmbH, Redtec Computing GmbH, and Google, seeking damages based on those defendants' infringement of European Patents EP 2,454,735 ("EP735") and EP 3,404,660 ("EP660"), which both generally relate to load reduced dual in line memory modules ("LRDIMM") technologies.
+As of the reporting date, Google has submitted its statements of defense.
+The date for oral hearings are currently scheduled for November 2023.